gokulmInfy/m2x-arm-mbed/README.md

 2. Obtain your _Master Key_ from the Master Keys tab of your [Account Settings](https://m2x.att.com/account) screen.
 2. Create your first [Device](https://m2x.att.com/devices) and copy its _Device ID_.
 3. Review the [M2X API Documentation](https://m2x.att.com/developer/documentation/overview).
-4. Obtain an [mbed LPC1768](http://mbed.org/platforms/mbed-LPC1768/) and an [mbed application board](http://mbed.org/cookbook/mbed-application-board).
+4. You have 2 choices for hardware: you can obtain an [mbed LPC1768](http://mbed.org/platforms/mbed-LPC1768/) with an [mbed application board](http://mbed.org/cookbook/mbed-application-board), or you can obtain a [FRDM-K64F](http://www.nxp.com/products/software-and-tools/hardware-development-tools/freedom-development-boards/freedom-development-platform-for-kinetis-k64-k63-and-k24-mcus:FRDM-K64F) board.

-**NOTE**: Though [similiar boards](http://mbed.org/cookbook/Homepage) exist and may also do the job, this doc is specific to using a combination of mbed LPC1768 microcontroller and mbed application board
+**NOTE**: Though [similiar boards](http://mbed.org/cookbook/Homepage) exist and may also do the job, this doc is specific to using a combination of mbed LPC1768 microcontroller and mbed application board, or a single FRDM-K64F

 **ublox** Modem/GPS shield users can find a m2x working demo with freescale boards on the mbed website [here](http://developer.mbed.org/teams/ublox/code/Cellular_m2x-demo-all/).